Nexus Lifecycle Quick Start

 IQ Server needs access to an external data service to perform evaluations, which may be blocked in your internal environment.
 For a workaround, see Running IQ Server Behind a HTTP Proxy Server in IQ Server Configuration.

 Policy is at the core of IQ Server’s automation capabilities.
 This is true for both Nexus Firewall and Nexus Lifecycle.
-While you can create a completely custom set of policies, importing the Sonatype Sample Policy set set is the quickest way to get started.
+While you can create a completely custom set of policies, the Sonatype Reference Policy Set is the quickest way to get started.
 This set includes multiple policies for triggering violations on security vulnerabilities, licensing issues, architecture issues, and more.

 When evaluating applications, understanding IQ Server’s system hierarchy is critical: Root Organization, organization, and application.
 This means policies and other configuration items are inherited from the Root Organization on down.
 This allows for easier policy management especially when you have multiple organizations and applications.
 Thus, in order to evaluate an application, you must have at least one organization and a corresponding application.